snowplow/snowplowanalytics.com/_posts/2018-07-26-piinguin-released/index.md

 }
 {% endhighlight %}

-<h3 id="piinguin-dynamodb-table">4.5 Setting up DynamoDB table</h3>
+<h3 id="piinguin-dynamodb-table">4.5 Setting up the DynamoDB table</h3>

-The DyanamoDB table will need to be created before Piinguin can be used.
+You will need to create the appropriate DyanamoDB table in order to use Piinguin.

-In order to create a DynamoDb table log-in as normal to the AWS console and start typing `DynamoDB` to the services field:
+To create a DynamoDb table, log-in as normal to your AWS console and type `DynamoDB` into the services field and select DynamoDB from the list:

 ![List of services][list-of-services]

-Then click on DynamoDB from the list of services.

-In the DynamoDB page click `create table`:
+From the DynamoDB page, click `create table`:

 ![create table][create-table]

-Finally, specify the desired `table name`, set the `primary key` to **modifiedValue** and its type to **String** and click `Create`.
+Finally, specify the desired `table name`, set the `primary key` to **modifiedValue** and its type to **String**, then click `Create`.

 ![create table details][create-table-details]

-If you are comfortable with the CLI the quickest way to do the same is:
+If you are comfortable with the CLI, you can also create the DynamoDB table using the following commands:

 ```bash
 aws dynamodb create-table --table-name piinguin-prod --attribute-definitions AttributeName=modifiedValue,AttributeType=S --key-schema AttributeName=modifiedValue,KeyType=HASH --provisioned-throughput ReadCapacityUnits=1,WriteCapacityUnits=1
 ```

-And that completes the setup.
+With the DynamoDB table created, setup is now complete and you can use Piinguin.

-<h3 id="piinguin-smoke-test">4.5 Testing it all works</h3>
+<h3 id="piinguin-smoke-test">4.6 Testing that Piinguin is functioning</h3>

-One way to verify that the setup works is to checkout the piinguin project [from GitHub][piinguin-github] and try to write and the read back a record:
+One way to verify that your setup works is to checkout the Piinguin project [on GitHub][piinguin-github] and try to write and the read back a record:

 ```scala